God on Every Page

 In the story “Sober with no god,” a nonbelieving AA member with 26 years expresses his thoughts about a Higher Power.
 In “God on Every Page,” a member’s sponsor – a Christian – helps him learn to get sober and stay sober, he says, “without all that God stuff”.
 A member in California shares a challenging experience with starting a freethinkers’ group in “Open-minded”.
-And an ordained Episcopal priest and past Chair of the AA General Service Board shares his thoughts after attending the first International Conference for Atheists, Agnostics and Freethinkers in AA in “We Share Common Ground”.
+And an ordained Episcopal priest and past Chair of the AA General Service Board shares his thoughts – after attending the first secular AA conference – in “We Share Common Ground”.

 Two weeks ago we shared one of the stories, Open-Minded.
 Today we are sharing another one, God on Every Page.
 And here it is: